 Feel Out The Seller For The "Real Story"

-Watch Out For Relisted Items
+Watch Out For Relisted Items on eBay

-This is not always the case, but often times, if you see an item relisted after a month or more from a previous listing, there is a good chance the card is a fake.
+This is not always true, but sometimes, if you see an item relisted after a month or more from a previous listing, there is a good chance the card is a fake.

-A buyer might return a card because they didn't get what they thought they were buying, BUT if there were questions on authenticity to begin with, and you see it relisted, there is a very good chance that it's a fake.
+A buyer might return a card because they didn't get what they thought they were buying.
+But, if there were authenticity concerns and you see it relisted, there is a very good chance that it's a fake.

 This card could very well be real, but it also is probably trimmed if it is authentic.
 It looks like maybe somebody also may have tried to crack open the case at some point and gave up.

 I'm always learning about different ways that the bad apples will try to take advantage of people on eBay.
 So, if you've been taken or if you have any additional advice for eBay buyers feel free to comment below or shoot me an email at email@example.com